 How about for deadlifting?
 Are there special deadlift shoes?

 Having a stable sole is great for deadlifting, but this movement does not really require any ankle flexion – so the raised heel is of no benefit.

 You will often see that many people prefer to deadlift in bare feet or flat-bottomed, solid heel shoes such as the iconic Chuck Taylors for precisely this reason.

 This isn’t to say you can’t deadlift in weightlifting shoes – it’s just not an essential.

 It’s also possible to develop better ankle flexibility – and range of motion.
 Squatting in flat sole shoes will help improve this and can eliminate some of the benefit of the raised heel.
 But you still need a solid heel, not a spongy one.

-In powerlifting, the squat style often used emphasizes the use of the hamstrings more than the quads – and this tends to require a more upright ankle.
+In powerlifting, the squat style often used emphasizes the use of the hamstrings more than the quads – and this tends to require a more verticle ankle.
 This means less ankle flexibility is needed – and therefore “lifters” become less of a benefit.